 Staff Training and Development

 Here are some resources you can use in professional development.
-We also recommend that you use NICHCY's state resource sheets as a starting place to enter the EI system in your state and see what training modules or other training materials may be online for professional development purposes (see discussion above about state resources, under the section "IFSP".)
 There are quite a few.
 Even those from other states can be useful in developing staff knowledge and competencies.

 Selected early childhood/early intervention training materials.